John Wallace (trumpeter): Performing career

-Finding that composition didn’t pay, Wallace joined the Royal Philharmonic Orchestra as co-principal trumpet in 1974.
-This was swiftly followed by two years with the London Symphony Orchestra as joint principal trumpet.
-Then in 1976 he began a nineteen-year stint as principal trumpet of the Philharmonia Orchestra.
+Finding that composition did not pay, Wallace joined the Royal Philharmonic Orchestra as co-principal trumpet in 1974.
+He auditioned for the London Symphony Orchestra, then conducted by André Previn.
+In 1976 he began a nineteen-year stint as principal trumpet of the Philharmonia Orchestra, jointly led by Riccardo Muti and Lorin Maazel.

-Alongside his orchestral duties Wallace developed an extensive solo career, of which the most prominent public high spot was playing a widely televised trumpet solo alongside Kiri Te Kanawa at the wedding of Charles, Prince of Wales to Lady Diana Spencer in July 1981.
+Alongside his orchestral duties Wallace developed an extensive solo career, of which the most prominent public high spot was playing a widely televised trumpet solo alongside Kiri Te Kanawa at the wedding of Prince Charles and Lady Diana Spencer in July 1981.
+Wallace was the solo trumpeter in many recordings of major compositions for the instrument.
+He played the world premieres of trumpet concertos by Malcolm Arnold, James MacMillan, Peter Maxwell Davies, Dominic Muldowney, Robert Saxton, Gunther Schuller, Tim Souster, among others.
+He rediscovered rarely played music on historic instruments, such as by the Cyfarthfa Band and arrangements of Haydn string quartets performed by the Wallace Collection..

 In 1986, following a period with the Philip Jones Brass Ensemble, he founded the Wallace Collection Ensemble, a flexible brass interest group.
+They toured in Europe and to the United States, Canada, Argentina, Australia, Malaysia, Japan, Hong Kong, and West and South Africa, and recorded CDs.